VictorVila/machine-learning-js/README.md

 # Machine Learning JS

-A simple Machine Learning library that tries to synthesize in JS Andrew Ng's [Machine Learning course](https://www.coursera.org/learn/machine-learning) on Coursera.
+A simple Machine Learning library that tries to synthesize in JS, the course of prof. Andrew Ng [Machine Learning](https://www.coursera.org/learn/machine-learning) on Coursera.

-Starting on 7-08-2019, this should take a while to implement.
+Starting on 7-08-2019.
+This should take a while to implement.